mtkimmins/LTSDM_hack/README.md

   Despite the appeal, the LTSDM has a few notable drawbacks:
   * Stories are highly condensed narrations spanning only about 2-3 minutes per cartridge
   * Little Tikes currently offers stories in a limited number of languages, namely: English, French, and Spanish
-  * Although Little Tikes offers quite a decent collection of stories, they must be purchased in fixed bulk quantities for roughly $24 CAD per triple set.
-This works out to about $8 per cartridge
+  * Although Little Tikes offers quite a decent collection of stories, they must be purchased in fixed bundles.
+This restricts the amount of freedom consumers have over story collection
+  * Triple-set bundles cost roughly $24 CAD per set.
+This works out to about $8 per cartridge.
+I wonder if these could be modded for cheaper
   * Custom stories personalized to one's own children are not officially supported

   These drawbacks have led to many parents abandoning or returning the LTSDM for other audiovisual products, like [Yoto](https://ca.yotoplay.com/).